buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The requirements of RFC 4193, stated earlier in this document, should be followed for optimal behavior.

-Operators should be mindful of cases where communicating nodes have differing behaviours for address selection, e.g., RFC3484 behavior, RFC6724, the updated RFC6724 behavior defined here, some other non-IETF-standardized behavior, or even no mechanism.
-There may thus be inconsistent behaviour for communications initiated in each direction between two nodes.
+Operators should be mindful of cases where communicating nodes have differing behaviors for address selection, e.g., RFC3484 behavior, RFC6724, the updated RFC6724 behavior defined here, some other non-IETF-standardized behavior, or even no mechanism.
+There may thus be inconsistent behavior for communications initiated in each direction between two nodes.
 Ultimately all nodes should be made compliant to the updated specification described in this document.

 # IANA Considerations